LeonB/wdid/README.md

 activities / logs and creates an ascii table with all the stuff you did in a particular period.

+If events of the same type (document, website) happen shorty after eachother they are combined into one task.
+So if I request a webpage on reddit 10 times in 5 minutes those events are combined in one task (browsing reddit.com) with a duration of 5 minutes.

-The script tries to be smart about the acitivities and combines different events if it thinks they relate.
+The script tries to be smart about acitivities and combines different event types if it thinks they relate.
+This is done by guessing the project name for a particula event.

+- If the event included the edditing of a file the file's projectdir is used as the projectname
+- If the event was a website event, the name of the website is used as the project name

+If the projectnames match for subsequent events they are combined in one task.

 This script contains workflow specific logic so I would be very supprised if this would be useful for someone else.